Locations:

 • The doctor specifies to “dispense as written”

-• It’s a drug considered to have what’s called a “narrow therapeutic window” in which a change from the brand-name product could potentially affect efficacy or increase side effects due to differences in absorption between the brand-name and generic versions
+• It’s a drug considered to have what’s called a “narrow therapeutic window,” in which a change from the brand-name product could potentially affect efficacy or increase side effects due to differences in absorption between the brand-name and generic versions

 Many hospitals and healthcare systems also have processes in place to evaluate and decide which medicines to offer — meaning they might not make certain drugs available.

 Know that you can always request brand-name medications at a pharmacy if that’s your preference, says Dr. Wyman.
-However, be aware that many insurance companies often provide better coverage for generics because of their lower cost.
+But be aware that many insurance companies often provide better coverage for generics because of their lower cost.

 Advertisement